 \ssec{The space $\BunPbw$} Let $X$ be a smooth complete curve, $G$ a reductive group and $P\subset G$ a parabolic subgroup.
 Let us denote by $\Bun_G$ the moduli stack of principal $G$-bundles on $X$ and by $\Bun_P$ the moduli stack of $P$-bundles.

-The inclusion of $P$ in $G$ gives rise to a representable morphism ${\mathfrak p}:\Bun_P\to \Bun_G$, and it is a question that appears most naturally in geometric representation theory to look for a relative compactification of $\Bun_P$ along the fibers of this map.
+The inclusion of $P$ in $G$ gives rise to a representable morphism ${\mathfrak p}:\Bun_P\to \Bun_G$, and it is a problem that arises most naturally in geometric representation theory to look for a relative compactification of $\Bun_P$ along the fibers of this map.

 A construction of such a compactification was suggested by Drinfeld.
 In this way we obtain a new algebraic stack, denoted $\BunPbw$ endowed with a map $\pw:\BunPbw\to\Bun_G$ such that $\pw$ is now {\it proper}, and $\Bun_P$ is contained inside $\BunPbw$ as an open substack.